himanshujjp/Asterisk-AI-Voice-Agent/docs/TOOL_CALLING_GUIDE.md

     announcement_template: "Hi, this is Ava.
 I'm transferring {caller_display} regarding {context_name}."
     agent_accept_prompt_template: "Press 1 to accept this transfer, or 2 to decline."
     caller_connected_prompt: "Connecting you now."  # Optional
+    caller_declined_prompt: "I’m not able to complete that transfer right now.
+Would you like me to take a message?"  # Optional

   # ----------------------------------------------------------------------------
   # CANCEL_TRANSFER - Cancel in-progress transfer